kndndrj/radxa-quad/README.md

 ## Usage

+First, put `dtoverlay=pwm-2chan,pin=12,func=4,pin2=13,func2=4` to `config.txt`.
+This enables pwm channel 0 and 1 (on pwmchip0) on pins 12 and 13 respectively.

-Compile with the following command.
+Then, compile with the following command.
 Make sure that you set `GOOS` and `GOARCH` environment variables if you are cross compiling.

 ```sh
 go build .